This browser does not support JavaScript

 7. Mobile (Android / iOS)

-Some apps respect Wi-Fi proxy settings (configure per-Wi-Fi network).
-Many mobile apps ignore system proxies — consider per-app VPN or specialized proxy apps.
+Many mobile apps ignore system proxies — consider per-app VPN or a dedicated proxy app for mobile testing.

-3. Does the proxy require authentication?
-Use username/password or stronger.
+3. Require authentication: Use username/password or integrate GSSAPI for enterprise auth.
 Avoid open proxies.

 Tip: For sensitive use cases, consider a reputable provider that offers authenticated SOCKS endpoints, predictable logging policies, and SLA-backed availability, like GoProxy.